Study smarter with Fiveable

 Get study guides, practice questions, and cheatsheets for all your subjects.
 Join 500,000+ students with a 96% pass rate.

-Every speech you'll analyze or deliver in this course falls into a category based on its primary purpose—and understanding that purpose is the key to both crafting effective speeches and answering exam questions correctly.
+Every speech you'll analyze or deliver in this course falls into a category based on its primary purpose.
+Understanding that purpose is the key to both crafting effective speeches and answering exam questions correctly.
 You're being tested on your ability to recognize why a speaker makes certain choices: Why use emotional appeals here?
 Why include a demonstration there?
 Why skip the script entirely?
 These decisions flow directly from the speech type.

-The categories below aren't arbitrary labels—they represent fundamentally different relationships between speaker, audience, and message.
+The categories below represent fundamentally different relationships between speaker, audience, and message.
 Some speeches prioritize knowledge transfer, others focus on attitude change, and still others emphasize connection and celebration.
 Don't just memorize the names; know what communication goal each type serves and how that goal shapes everything from structure to delivery style.

 These speech types prioritize clarity and understanding.
 The speaker's primary job is to help the audience learn something new or gain a skill.
 Success is measured by whether the audience walks away with usable knowledge.

-Compare: Informative vs. Demonstrative—both aim to educate, but informative speeches explain what or why while demonstrative speeches teach how.
+Compare: Informative vs. Demonstrative: both aim to educate, but informative speeches explain what or why while demonstrative speeches teach how.
 If an exam question involves teaching someone to do something, demonstrative is your answer.

 These speech types aim to shift audience beliefs, attitudes, or behaviors.
-The speaker isn't just sharing information—they're advocating for a position and working to move the audience toward it.
+The speaker isn't just sharing information; they're advocating for a position and working to move the audience toward it.

 These speech types prioritize relationship and shared meaning.
-The speaker's job is to honor the moment, strengthen community bonds, or simply bring people together through shared experience.
+The speaker's job is to honor the moment, strengthen community bonds, or bring people together through shared experience.

 | Concept | Best Examples |